demzyl/new-repo/README.md

 # new-repo
-this is just a show off for github repo....don't sweat.
+this is the head / home section of the university design.